The Covered Bridge

 The need for an indoor athletic facility, as well as an assembly area was answered in 1931 by an addition, on the south side of the Old Academy.
 Bad concerts, plays, skits, “pep meetings,” town meetings, movies, and of course basketball games kept the place humming.
 Again, however, by the end of the war, increased enrollment and expectations mandated new facilities.

 By the early 1950’s, Waterford Borough and Waterford Township were well established and comfortable with the political arrangement for directing the school.
 The State began pushing for better methods of consolidation.
 LeBoeuf and Mill Village had a good elementary tradition but were unsettled for post-elementary education.
 There were many who had questioned the need for a closer union with other districts for high school.
 Others realized the cultural heritage with the Waterford Area.
-When the LeBoeuf Board moved toward a jointure with Waterford to build a new high school at $900,000, some of the citizens entered into a law suit to stop the process.
+When the LeBoeuf Board moved toward a jointure with Waterford to build a new high school at $900,000, some of the citizens entered into a lawsuit to stop the process.
 The year was 1952.

-To still the dissent and also get community support for the necessity of moving forward on the path the State had provided, an informational meeting was held on February 12, 1952, at he high school auditorium.
+To still the dissent and also get community support for the necessity of moving forward on the path the State had provided, an informational meeting was held on February 12, 1952, at the high school auditorium.
 No better example of democracy in action can be found than on that night.

 Mr. E. L. Heard, President of the Joint Board of twenty members presided.
 He gave an overview of the problem and the course of the night.
-He followed questions and comments, yet kept order and civility.
+He followed questions and comments yet kept order and civility.
 Mr. Lee Port, a gentleman farmer and member of the LeBoeuf Board, explained three problems:

 1. Increased LeBoeuf school enrollment.